-If you aren't thrilled with your job, but like your company, one of the first places to consider for new employment may be your current employer.
+There are other reasons you may want to transfer.
+If you aren't thrilled with your job but like your company, one of the first places to consider for new employment may be your current employer.
 When you are interested in changing your job function, a transfer can be a good way to start a new career path without having to seek employment with a new company.

-An internal transfer can have many advantages, including the retention of your current pay level, retirement plan, healthcare coverage, vacation benefits and friendships with co-workers.
+An internal transfer can have many advantages over quitting your job and leaving the company, including the retention of your current pay level, retirement plan, health care coverage, vacation, benefits and perks, and friendships with co-workers.

 Types of Transfers

 A transfer is considered a lateral transfer when it is a transfer to the same job at a different location or to the same level job in the same or a different department.
 If you are applying for a higher level job, it will be considered a job promotion rather than a transfer.

 There are several different ways you can request a transfer, depending on the organization and your relationship with supervisors and staff.
 These include a casual or formal discussion with your manager or human resources department, and a written request for a transfer.

 You may also make an application for open positions (just as an external candidate for a job would apply), though you may be given special consideration as a current employee.
 Review how each option works and consider tips for successfully transferring without putting your current role in jeopardy.